mfarache/jekyll-now/_posts/2017-4-23-Monitoring-docker-containers-grafana.md

 ![_config.yml]({{ site.baseurl }}/images/MON-CONTAINERS.png)

 ## 3.1 Configure Grafana.
 Add datasource
- Fire your browser and hit http://localhost:3000 with credentials admin/changeme
+ Fire your browser and hit http://localhost:3000 with credentials <admin> and password <changeme>

  Add a prometheus datasource, the defaults are ok as we running prometheus in localhost:9090.
 Use local (not proxy otherwise Grafana will get 502 Errors when requesting status test page).
 We will run without any HTTP or security as

 ## 3.2 Configure Grafana.
 Import Dashboards

 Click on Dahsboards / Import / Upload json file

 There are useful dashboard definition in the git repository

 ```bash